 On completion of this course, the student will be able to:

-- describe the conceptual and mathematical basis of multilevel models.
+- Understand the conceptual and mathematical basis of multilevel models.

-- to cast scientific questions in multilevel terms.
+- Be able to cast scientific questions in multilevel terms.

-- to interpret and communicate the results of multilevel models clearly.
+- Be able to interpret and communicate the results of multilevel models clearly.